Xorlent/PoESP32-SNMP-Environmental-Monitor/README.md

 - SNMP monitoring node IP addresses
 - SNMP read community string

+*Bottom line: If you need or desire web management and/or SNMP write functionality, you could enhance this project's code or simply purchase a commercial product.

 ## Programming
 1. Disassemble the PoESP32 case
 2. Connect header pins on the back side of the mainboard to a USB-to-serial adapter set to 3.3v